DTKG: Dual-Track Knowledge Graph-Verified Reasoning Framework for Multi-Hop QA: The Proposed Method

 For each candidate relation $r \in R(e_0)$, a two-stage hybrid scoring mechanism is employed to compute its matching degree with the question $Q$, yielding a combined score $\text{score}_{\text{combined}}(r)$.
 During the construction of a reasoning path $P_k = [e_0 \xrightarrow{r_1} e_1 \cdots \xrightarrow{r_k} e_k]$, the path score is defined as:

 where $r_i$ represents the $i$-th expansion relation in the path.

-\textbf{Depth-First Expansion and Dynamic Pruning.} The Depth-First Search (DFS) is leveraged to expand the reasoning paths, controlling search complexity with the following constraints: \begin{itemize} \item \textbf{Maximum Depth Limit}: $D_{\max}=3$(Given that most multi-hop questions require no more than three hops.). \item \textbf{Width Limit}: At each step, only the top $W_{\max}$ candidate relations with the highest scores are retained. \item \textbf{Threshold Filtering}: Relations with $\text{score}_{\text{combined}} < \theta$ are discarded. \item \textbf{LLM Selection Mechanism}: If the number of candidate relations is excessive, an LLM is invoked to select at most three relations from the high-confidence candidates for expansion. \end{itemize}
+\textbf{Depth-First Expansion and Dynamic Pruning.} We employ Depth-First Search (DFS) to expand reasoning paths, controlling complexity through four constraints: (i) \textbf{Maximum Depth Limit} $D_{\max}=3$, as most multi-hop questions require no more than three hops; (ii) \textbf{Width Limit}, where only the top $W_{\max}$ relations are retained at each step; (iii) \textbf{Threshold Filtering}, which discards relations with $\text{score}_{\text{combined}} < \theta$; and (iv) \textbf{LLM Selection Mechanism}, which invokes an LLM to select at most three high-confidence relations when the candidate pool is excessive.

 \textbf{Information Sufficiency Assessment and Early Stopping.} After each expansion layer, we determine if the current path $P_k$ contains sufficient information to answer the question:

 If $\text{stop}(P_k)=1$, the search is terminated early, and the answer is returned accordingly.